Posted on June 08 2020

 Edox Skydiver Automatic ED80112 3NM BUI

 And the last representative on our list today is the Edox Skydiver 70s ED80112 3NM BUI, which to the untrained eye, might look, at first glance to be yet another Submariner clone.
 And you wouldn’t technically be wrong to make that assumption especially with the dial layout, with the circles, triangles and bars and even the Mercedes hour hand as well matching that of the Submariner.
 So, what is this then?
 If not a copy of an already highly faked and replicated design, what exactly does this watch have to offer?
 Before we delve into that, we might need to look back in order to understand the conception of this watch better.
-The name Edox might carry as much gravitas as its other Swiss counterpart mentioned previously, and that is because it was one of the few who was nearly wiped out by the quartz crisis.
+The name Edox might not carry as much gravitas as its other Swiss counterpart mentioned previously, and that is because it was one of the few who were nearly wiped out by the quartz crisis.
 It traded hands and moved from location to location, between the 1970s to 1983 during which the brand was more or less trapped in limbo, not yet dead, but not exactly alive either.
 And at the end of the Swiss downturn in 1983, Edox finally regained independence and has been recovering from the crisis since, though like many others, it never truly managed to recover its former glory.

 And now on to the watch, styled like the most popular luxury watch in the world (don’t deny it, it just is) and christened a rather, opportunistic name which might sound like a bit of a misnomer under the presence of the Tissot and even the Seiko.
 Yet there is more to this watch than meets the eye, firstly, the name; Skydiver 70s I’d imagine you’re picturing a Marine or SAS hurling themselves off an AC130 and into the ocean behind enemy lines.
 And you’d be half right, well sort of, it all started with a saying that a drawing was found in Edox’s archives with a note that read; “1973 Special production in strictly limited edition”.
 Then more light is shed by an undisclosed watchmaker revealing that it was made at the request of an undisclosed Colonel who wanted a watch for his unit but swore the brand to secrecy.
 And well I guess the cat is out of the bag now, and in this we’ve got a brand that has actual intriguing military connections taking a nod at their own history.
 Either that or it might just all be fluff, but there might be some grain of truth there?
 I don’t know and I doubt many would know either but what this does leave us with is a watch with a narrative that makes you want to take a closer look at it.
 I’ve already mentioned the dial design of the Skydiver 70s and yes, the parallels with the Submariner are bright as day, but it’s a design that works and keeps things highly legible.
 The bezel is, like the Submariner as well in scratch resistant ceramic (a rather uncommon sight for a watch especially at this price point) with a lume pip to top it off.
 The watch is powered by the Edox Caliber 80 which is based off of a Sellita SW200 giving the watch a respectably high frequency of 4Hz (28,800VPH), 38 hours of power reserve, with hacking and hand winding as well.
 If you’re looking for a proper Swiss made diver with a rather intriguing history and with classic (Submariner) aesthetics, the watch could be one hell of a deal, all things considered.